15 Beautiful Country Wedding Decor Ideas You’ll Love

 12. Sunflower or Bluebonnet Bouquets

 Sunflowers, bluebonnets, and other bold wildflowers bring sunny color to bouquets, boutonnieres, and table decor.
-Keep things laidback with loose arrangements in simple containers, or add greenery like eucalyptus for a trending, just picked feel.
+Keep things laidback with loose arrangements in simple containers, or add greenery like eucalyptus for a trending, just-picked feel.

 13. Tree Stump Cake Stands and Risers